v-4-p-0-r/v-4-p-0-r.github.io/_posts/2018-10-21-protostar-stack-2.markdown

 $

 Cool.
-Notice that unlike the gets() or strcpy() overflows, for this one, we need to only fill the buffer wiht 64 "A"s instead of 72.
+Notice that unlike the gets() or strcpy() overflows, for this one, we need to only fill the buffer with 64 "A"s instead of 72.